Blink Outdoor vs. Arlo Pro: Want Real Surveillance or Casual?

 - You can’t create activity zones.

-- Arlo Pro feels more rugged than Blink XT2 with better build quality.
+- Arlo Pro feels more rugged than Blink Outdoor with better build quality.

 - Unlike the entry-level Arlo that uses disposable CR123 batteries, Arlo Pro comes with a rechargeable battery that lasts a couple of months before it needs to charge.